AnnaKu32/thm-rooms/RootMe/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### Find a form to upload and get a reverse shell, and find the flag.
-Download reverse shell from [here](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
+Download the reverse shell from [here](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
-Change default ip address and port to your ip address and port `4444`
+Change the default IP address and port to your IP address and port `4444`.

 ![image](https://github.com/user-attachments/assets/ac128c0d-4ce4-4ee1-90bf-309049d10339)

-Save as shell.phtml, because there is extension filter in input.
+Save as shell.phtml, because there is an extension filter in the input.
 Start a listener.
 ```BASH
 nc -lvnp 4444
 ```

 <span style="line-height:0.5;">&nbsp;</span>

-Go to `http://10.10.181.86/uploads/shell.phtml?cmd=id` to run script.
+Go to `http://10.10.181.86/uploads/shell.phtml?cmd=id` to run the script.

 ![image](https://github.com/user-attachments/assets/ebd1503a-c6a9-447f-9173-4a1f24ab03cc)